sous-chefs/redisio/UPGRADING.md

 `redisio_install` builds Redis from source by default.
 Set `package_install true` on the install, server, and Sentinel resources when using packages.
 The cookbook installs from configured operating-system repositories; it does not add the upstream Redis APT or RPM repository.
 Declare any additional repository in the wrapper cookbook before `redisio_install`.

-See the [resource documentation](documentation/) for all properties and [installation limitations](LIMITATIONS.md) for package availability constraints.
+See the [resource documentation](documentation/) for all properties.